alanjoshua/Kurama-Engine/README.md

 <p> Since this project in its infancy and so far I have been mainly using it only to test different algorithms, it is not yet properly documented</p>

+<p> This program currently does not have a properly functioning API as it embedded with my test program.
+I am working on making the graphics engine separate

 ## Features

 * Reading .OBJ files and rendering the models as a mesh